radanskoric/masterhotwire/src/index.md

 - **Increase** the value of your existing Rails knowledge.
 - Recapture the **joy** of developing web applications that you once had.

 Hotwire applications *can* turn into *spaghetti* code with RESTless Rails controllers and hard to follow Stimulus controllers, but they don't have to.
 Once you understand it you can avoid its pitfalls and play to its strengths.
 This is what you did with all powerful technologies that you mastered before.
-The best antidote to pitfalls of a powerful tull is your **deep understanding** of how it works and how best to use it.
+The best antidote to pitfalls of a powerful tool is your **deep understanding** of how it works and how best to use it.

 How much more confident would you be if you had that **understanding**?